ben-cooper/Hangman/README.md

 * `PRINT_COL_LIMIT`: how many characters can be printed per line
 * `PRINT_ROW_LIMIT`: how many lines of words can be printed

-For other compile-time options that affect system usage, constant(s) can be found in `hangman.c`.
+For other compile-time options that affect system usage, constants can be found in `hangman.c`.

 * `MAX_STRING_SIZE`: the maximum number of characters in a word